K. Gunn McKay: Politics

 However, as the Republican party made significant advances in western politics during the Ronald Reagan landslide, McKay lost in his bid for a 6th term to Republican James V. Hansen in 1980.
-He ran twice to reclaim is seat in 1986 and 1988 but was defeated both times.
+He ran twice to reclaim the seat in 1986 and 1988, but he was defeated both times.

 Church service

 An active leader in the LDS Church, McKay served as president of the Ogden Stake, between 1967 and 1970.
 He also served as president of the Edinburgh Scotland Mission of the LDS Church between 1981 and 1984.
 He and his wife later served a two-year mission to Kenya and another two-year mission to Malaysia.
 While in Pakistan on yet another mission, McKay returned home early due to illness.

 Death

 McKay died in Huntsville, Utah at the age of 75, from complications of mesothelioma.